walterhiggins/sxoop-strings/README.md

     java -jar /opt/rhino/js.jar rhere.js example.html

 ... this will print out the processed file on standard out.
+The start delimiter for the long multi-line string looks like this...

+    /*[[

+... and should always be preceded by `""` (two double-quotes) or `''` (two single-quotes).
+This is so that the javascript code will still be syntactically valid before it's processed.
+Long multi-line strings can begin and end on the same line as the start and end delimiters like this...

+    var longString = ""/*[[This is
+    a very,
+    very,
+    long string]]*/;

+... or if you prefer, they can begin on the next line like this...

+    var longString = ""/*[[
+    This is
+    a very,
+    very,
+    long string
+    ]]*/;

+... in both cases, the longString value will be the same.

 [h]: http://en.wikipedia.org/wiki/Here_document